timOTdev/0011_asynchronous_javascript_requests/notes.md

 # Asynchronous JavaScript Requests
-By Richard Kalehoff and co
+By Richard Kalehoff and Co.
-Started 9-30-2017
+Started 9-30-2017 Finished 10-02-2017

 # Lesson 1: Ajax with XHR ✔
 ## Course Intro
-- You make a request for data and do something else
+- With asynchronous calls, you make a request for data and then do something else
 - You deal with the data when it comes back
-- Asynchronous javascript and XML refers to many formats now, not just those 2
+- Asynchronous javascript and XML refers to many formats now, not just those 2 as in the past
+- Today, it's a misnomer but AJAX now refers to any asynchronous calls made to an API
 - We will look at XHR object, jQuery, and fetch API

 ## Client Server Demonstration